readingcapital/readingcapital.github.io/volume-1/index.md

-This result is attained not by a conscious plan by capitalists to reduce necessary labour-time on a social level but by their attempts to increase the *productivity of labour* in their own factories.
+This result is attained not by a conscious plan by capitalists to reduce necessary labour-time on a social level but by their attempts to increase the productivity of labour in their own factories.
 Since socially necessary labour-time determines value, anyone producing faster than average stands to gain extra.
 For them individually the ration $s/v$ is improved.
 This is an incentive for capitalists to increase productivity.
 Eventually competitors will catch up or perish.
 In any case, the result is that the new level of productivity becomes generalised and the value of the produced products drops.
-If these products belong to the necessary means of subsistence, then this reduces the value of labour-power.
-Improving the ratio $s/v$ in general.
+If these products belong to the necessary means of subsistence, then this reduces the value of labour-power — improving the ratio $s/v$ in general.

 The purpose of reducing the required time to produce a given item is not to save labour-time, but to save necessary labour-time in order to increase surplus